BitcoinDesign/Guide/guide/how-it-works/liquidity.md

 However, there are other much more fool-proof ways to prevent theft, such as:

 - [Using watchtowers](https://bitcoin.design/guide/how-it-works/lightning-services/).
-- Ensuring users regularly check their apps.
+- Encouraging users to regularly open their lightning wallet, giving the wallet's node a chance to come online and check its channel state.

 <small><em>Avatar illustrations credit to [Vitaliy Gorbachev](https://www.flaticon.com/packs/avatars-93).</em></small>